 In the context of citizen authority, the response for institutions is not "Let us serve you" or "We can co-produce with you."
-Rather, the response is, "How can you support us in ways that will enable us to be more powerful than we were when we started our relationship?"
+Rather, the response is, "How can we support you in ways that will enable you to be more powerful than you were when we started our relationship?"